HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 NNUG - Global Windows Azure Bootcamp 2014
 =========================================

-This is a step-by-step workshop assignment that was given during NNUG's Global Windows Azure Bootcamp 2014 @ Bouvet on 29.
+This is a collection of workshop assignments that was given during NNUG's Global Windows Azure Bootcamp 2014 @ Bouvet on 29.
 March 2014.

 Overview of assignments